Cabinet Door Styles

 If you don't see the door style you have in mind, send us a picture.
 We can tell you within 24 hours (excluding weekends and holidays) if we can make it.

-Our normal finish is a fourteen-step process end with three coats of crystallized polyurethane.
+Our normal finish is a fourteen-step process ending with three coats of clear polyurethane or lacquer.
 This is an exceptionally durable hand-applied finish that resists just about any chemical and will look new after years of service.
 However, we also do hand rubbed lacquer, glazes, painted (including milk paint), glazed and distressed finishes.
 Show us what you want, our finish crew can probably match it.

 Arts & Crafts Styles: Prairie, Craftsman, Mission and Shaker